 If you have extra time in your Thailand itinerary, we’d highly recommend making it here.
 But if time is tight, one of the meditation centers in Chiang Mai here (or listed above) will be a good alternative.

 Eating your way around Chiang Mai will make your taste buds feel like they have died and gone to heaven.
 From street food to world-class dining, and from traditional Thai to any type of international cuisine you can think of, you really can find a restaurant for every mood in this city.

 18. Take a Thai Cooking Class

 If you’ve been following our blog for a while, you know that we LOVE to eat.
 Anything and Everything.
 No exaggeration.

-And you probably also know that we are constantly raving about taking cooking courses in other countries.
-We’re up to 7 now.
+And you probably also know that we are constantly raving about taking cooking classes in other countries.
+We’re up to 12 now.
 We wholeheartedly believe that there are few ways to learn more about a culture than through its cuisine.

-There is no better place to learn how to make your favorite Thai dishes than Chiang Mai.
-The tricky part is choosing a cooking school, as the options seem endless.
+And when it comes to Thai food, there is no better place to learn how to make your favorite dishes than Chiang Mai.
+The tricky part is choosing a cooking school, as the options are plentiful.